universal-ctags/ctags/docs/man/ctags.1.rst

 		One-letter flag.
 This must be unique in a language.

 	NAME
-		Name of the kind.
-This can be used as the alternative one-letter flag described above.
-If enabling 'K' field with ``--fields=+K``, ctags uses name instead of
+		The long-name flag of the kind.
+This can be used as the alternative to the one-letter flag described above.
+If enabling 'K' field with ``--fields=+K``, ctags uses long-names instead of
-		letter in tags output.
-To enable/disable a kind with ``--kinds-<LANG>`` option, name surrounded by braces instead of letter.
+		one-letters in tags output.
+To enable/disable a kind with ``--kinds-<LANG>`` option, long-name surrounded by braces instead of one-letter.
 See "`Letters and names`_" for details.
 This must be unique in a language.

 	ENABLED